MODULE 2 - Section 5

 Example 1

 A team member reports feeling nauseous shortly after breakfast.
-They feels that they could still travel with the team to the work location for the daily activities, and you allow them to participate.
+They feel they could still travel with the team to the work location for the daily activities, and you allow them to participate.
 Another team member comes up and reports they have been in the bathroom vomiting.

 Recognition/Acknowledgement